 When it comes to the size of giants in the Bible, we only have a few numbers to go on.
 Og’s bed was 9 cubits tall, according to the Bible (Deuteronomy 3:11), while Goliath was 6 cubits tall (1 Samuel 17:4).
 It is debatable how tall these men were, but the Bible and our understanding of cubits place them between almost 7’ and 13.5 feet (4.11 m) tall.
 3

 The 1st century historian Josephus, the Dead Sea Scrolls text (4QSam), and the Septuagint texts of Samuel report Goliath as being “four cubits and a span” (6 feet 9 inches or 2.06 metres).
 Symmachus, a Jew who around AD 200 prepared his Greek translation of the OT for the Jewish community in Caesarea of Palestine, he put in his version “six cubits and a span” like the Masoretic text.

 When people relate the Book of Enoch to scripture, they claim human women mated, gave birth, and raised 4,500-foot giant children!

 And they (human women) became pregnant, and they bare great giants, whose height was three thousand ells: Enoch 7:2

-I based this math on an 18-inch cubit.
+I based this math on a conservative 18-inch cubit.

 3,000 Ells = Cubits